Rishi-Githb/UNI-Papers/UNIπPapers/README.txt

 As we initially faced with some issues so we gathered at a place and did the job in one Laptop, but later on we have solved and did some work again in different laptops.

+We use Rishi's Laptop and divide tasks.

+Rishi

+Created the web application and tested the apllication that its working or not?
+It was running successfully.
+Moreover, added the controller in the "HelloWorldController.cs".
+After that, written the necessary code.

+Harsh

+I modified the HelloWorldController class to use Razor view files.
+This cleanly encapsulates the process of generating HTML responses to a client.
+Also, Update the Models/Papers.cs file with the following code.
+The MvcMovieContext object handles the task of connecting to the database and mapping UniPi papers objects to database records.
+The database context is registered with the Dependency Injection container in the Program.cs file.

+Sarbjeet

+I added search capability to the Index action method that searched paper by types or color etc.
+After that, Updated the Index method found inside Controllers/UniPipapers.cs with the following code.
+I updated Readme file as well.

+Comment

+We also checked our project individul laptops in our team.
+After resolving errors the code is running sucessfully.